igvteam/igv-webapp/README.md

 **NOTE:**

-Your must rebuild the dist directory ``` npm run build``` after making any to configuration files in ```resources```.
-Alternatively you can manually copy the changed files to ```dist/resources```,  or just edit ```dist/resources``` directly.
+You must rebuild the `dist` directory with ``` npm run build``` after making any changes to configuration files in ```resources```.
+Alternatively, you can manually copy the changed files to ```dist/resources```,  or just edit ```dist/resources``` directly.

 The IGV-Web app is configured with the global **igvwebConfig** defined in _igvwebConfig.js_.
 The following properties are customizable.

-* genomes - url to a file containing a list of genome configuration objects.
-This list populates the Genomes pulldown menu.
+* `genomes` - URL to a file containing a list of genome configuration objects.
+This list populates the _Genomes_ pulldown menu.
 See the [igv.js wiki](https://github.com/igvteam/igv.js/wiki/Reference-Genome-2.0) for a description of the genome configuration object.
 For an example see the default genome list in ```resources/genomes```.

-* trackRegistryFile - url to a file configurating the Track pulldown.
+* `trackRegistryFile` - URL to a configuration file for the _Tracks_ pulldown menu.
 Use this to define custom load menus.
-The file contains a json object with genomeIDs as keys and an array of URLs to json files defining menu entries in the _Load Tracks_ pulldown.
+The file contains a JSON object with genomeIDs as keys and an array of URLs to JSON files defining menu entries in the _Tracks_ pulldown menu.
 For an example see the default configuration at ```resources/tracks/trackRegistry.json```.
-Further details on the track menu configuration are available [below](#track-registry).
+Further details on configuring the tracks menu are available [below](#track-registry).

-* igvConfg - an igv.js configuration object.
+* `igvConfg` - An igv.js configuration object.
 See the [igv.js wiki](https://github.com/igvteam/igv.js/wiki/Browser-Configuration-2.0) for details.

-* clientId - **Optional** a Google clientId, used to enable OAuth for the Google picker and access to protected Google resources.
+* `clientId` - (_optional_) A Google clientId, used to enable OAuth for the Google picker and access to protected Google resources.
 See [Google Support](https://developers.google.com/identity/sign-in/web/sign-in) for instructions on obtaining a clienId.
 OAuth requests from igv.js will include the following scopes.